Student Success Stories - Meet Ruben

 In 2015 armed now with years of restaurant experience, Ruben decided to return to the Carlos Rosario School to study culinary arts.
 He started in the advanced International Cuisines class and also took Baking and Pastry.
 While still in the program, he was promoted from cook to kitchen manager.
 In this new position, he started receiving benefits such as health insurance, daily parking, sick and vacation days.

-Upon graduating from the culinary arts program, Ruben received a scholarship to attend the Culinary Institute of America Bootcamp in New York.
+Upon graduating from the Culinary Arts program, Ruben received a scholarship to attend the Culinary Institute of America Bootcamp in New York.
 For one week Ruben was in the kitchen learning from 7am to 7pm.
 Even though the classes generally run only 5 hours Ruben stayed on long after his classmates had left each day learning new tips and tricks from the chef instructors.

 In January of 2016 Ruben was hired as the Banquet Chef at Tabard Inn, recently voted a top 100 brunch restaurant by Open Table.
 In this position Ruben is working with Executive Chef Joud Achkar to design the menu, which is getting consistent praise from diners.
 Also in this new role for the first time in 11 years Ruben is able to spend Sundays with his wife and nine-year-old daughter.
 “I’m trying to spend as many free minutes as I have with my family,” he said.